-1Students in this program may count this course toward fulfillment of their mathematics requirement.
-2ENG 100, ENG 103 or ENG 130 may be used, under certain conditions, to satisfy this requirement.
-3Recommended elective: ART 110, MUS 103, MUS 104, PHI 105 or any literature course.
-4Technical elective: ATE 205, ATE 206, ATE 210 or ATE 211.
+\\\A proficiency test, available in the testing office, may be utilized to meet the mathematics elective requirement.
+Students in this program who utilize the proficiency test to meet the mathematics requirement must complete a three (3) credit hour ATE elective.
+ENG 100, ENG 103 or ENG 130 may be used, under certain conditions, to satisfy this requirement.
+Recommended elective: ART 110, MUS 103, MUS 104, PHI 105 or any literature course.

+Technical elective: ATE 106, ATE 210 or ATE 211.